rcrupiISP/SiameseDisambiguation/README.md

 To know more about this research work, please refer to our paper:

-- Disambiguation of Company names via Deep Recurrent Networks
+- Basile, Alessandro, et al. "Disambiguation of Company names via Deep Recurrent Networks." arXiv preprint arXiv:2303.05391 (2023).

 ## Installation